 The Calgary-Chestermere Interface Intermunicipal Development Plan reflects the collaborative and coordinated work between The City of Calgary and City of Chestermere, provides a long-term common vision and framework for development in the plan area and supports a vibrant, unique and active interface.

-ATTACHMENT(S)

-- 1. Proposed Calgary-Chestermere Interface Intermunicipal Development Plan - 2.
+ATTACHMENT(S) 1.
+Proposed Bylaw 13P2020 ISC: UNRESTRICTED Planning & Development Report to SPC on Planning and Urban Development 2020 February 05 New Policy: Calgary-Chestermere Interface Intermunicipal Development Plan, POL2017-0012 (Ward 9) - 2.
 Location Map of the Calgary-Chestermere Interface Plan Area - 3.
-Calgary Planning Commission Review and Administration Follow-up
+Calgary Planning Commission Review and Administration Follow-up - 4.
+Public Submission